red-soft-ru/firebird/builds/install/arch-specific/win32/installation_readme.txt

 fbclient.dll and gds32.dll are removed from <system32>.
 See the UNINSTALL section below for more info on this.

 If you have installed a beta or alpha version of Firebird $MAJOR.$MINOR the installer will rename firebird.conf and security3.fdb as these files are no longer compatible.

 Deployment of gds32.dll
 -----------------------

 This compatibility library is no longer deployed into the windows system directory by default.
 However it remains an option at install time.

 Installation of the Guardian
 ----------------------------

 We are hoping to phase out the Guardian.
 It doesn't work with the Classic server and the binary installer does not offer it at install time if Classic is chosen.
 If SuperServer or SuperClassic are chosen it is offered but not selected by default.

 Re-installation of Firebird 3
 -----------------------------

 The binary installer does its best to detect and preserve a previous install.
-If the installer detects firebird.conf or security3.fdb it will not offer the option to install legacy_auth.
+If the installer detects firebird.conf or security$MAJOR.fdb it will not offer the option to install legacy_auth.
 Neither will it offer the option to set the SYSDBA password.